-For the majority of the trips, I was alone–well, alone with whatever music I was currently listening to, which over the years evolved from pop to country to alternative and jazz.
+For the majority of the trips, I was alone–well, alone with whatever music I was currently listening to, which over the years evolved from pop to country to alternative then jazz.
 On later trips I discovered audio books.
 Always addicted to story, I found narrative could eat up the miles faster than music .
 I don’t mean to say the view outside the windshield slipped by unnoticed, I still drank in the landscape unrolling outside my windows.
 Travel writers often decry the Interstates and choose the “blue highways” as William Least Heat Moon coined them.
-I too like the small roads but much of the Interstates I drove on during these trips circled the cities and let me wander over the land.
+I, too, like the small roads, but much of the Interstates I drove on during these trips circled the cities and let me wander over the land.

 Starting out in Iowa on Hwy 34 east, I was surrounded by grain fields and the occasional A-frame hog houses.
 Yes, each hog could have its own A-frame house.
 (I laughed hysterically when I first moved to Iowa and learned what those triangular structures were, enjoying the irony of the high-end sty.)
-Only an hour from the Mississippi, I hit the river at Burlington, Iowa and crossed over into Illinois.
-The river is unprepossessing this far north, brown and not even especially wide, still the river has its own presence that reminds the driver she is crossing the bridge between the two halves of the nation.
+Living only an hour from the Mississippi, I hit the river at Burlington, Iowa, and crossed over into Illinois.
+The river is unprepossessing this far north, brown and not even especially wide; still the river has its own presence that reminds the driver she is crossing the bridge between two halves of the nation.

 I marked the stages of my journey by the rivers I crossed.
 Occasionally, I even imagined what it would be like to make the trip by water from Iowa to NC (and I believe one could).
 This fantasy reminded me of the wonderful Cheever story “The Swimmer,” when a man makes his way home via swimming pool after swimming pool.
 Of course, he was deranged, so maybe I shouldn’t carry this fantasy too far!